easttennesseecc-star/Q-Top-Dog-IDE/QUICK_START_PRODUCTION_CARD.md

-# 🚀 Q-IDE Production Launch: Quick Start Card
+# 🚀 Top Dog Production Launch: Quick Start Card

 **Print this out.
 Use it as your checklist.**